VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 There is a lua module dedicated specifically to diagnostics: [vim.diagnostic](https://neovim.io/doc/user/diagnostic.html).
 This has a [.config()](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.config()) function we can use to configure the interface of the diagnostics.

-We can add the following to our `init.lua`.

 * Hide diagnostic signs

-This is the "safe" way to disable the diagnostics sign.
+This is the safe way to disable the diagnostics sign.

 ```lua
 vim.diagnostic.config({